A LOW EMISSION ZONE FOR NON-ROAD MOBILE MACHINERY

 It is also important to take action to reduce emissions from non-road mobile machinery (NRMM) to protect and improve Londoners health.
-The latest version of the London Atmospheric Emissions Inventory estimates that in 2010 the NRMM used on construction sites was responsible for 12% of NOx emissions and 15% of PM10 emissions in Greater London.
+The latest version of the London Atmospheric Emissions Inventory estimates that in 2013 the NRMM used on construction sites was responsible for 7% of NOx emissions, 14% for PM2.5 and 8% of PM10 emissions in Greater London.

-To address this significant contribution by non-road mobile machinery to London's poor air quality the GLA will seek to control the emissions from this equipment from 2015 by establishing emissions standards for London.
+To address this significant contribution by non-road mobile machinery to London's poor air quality the GLA has put in place policies to control the emissions from this equipment by establishing emissions standards for London.

 2015 EMISSION STANDARDS